 Basic Interior House Painting Pointers For Your DIY Project

-Use these tips to make your painting projects go faster and smoother.
+Use these tips to make your interior painting in Space City go faster and smoother.

 Painting Pointer #1: To avoid making lap marks, try to roll the entire height of the wall.
 Also, make certain to keep a wet edge.